 NOTE 7: The restriction of calling functions and deterministic external functions with out or inout parameters does not apply recursively, i.e. calling functions that themselves call functions with out or inout parameters is legal.

-NOTE 8: Using out or inout parameters causes an error because this may lead to different results of subsequent evaluations of the same snapshot.
+NOTE 8: Using out or inout parameters and the encode operation causes an error because this may lead to different results of subsequent evaluations of the same snapshot.

 27 Specifying attributes